-A succession plan is crucial to your ability to sell your business
+A Succession Plan is crucial to be able to sell your business

 A succession plan will increase the confidence a potential buyer has in your business.
 Without a transparent succession plan a buyer may feel that there are too many unknown quantities and will look elsewhere to buy.